 Frustrated by the lack of progress in research or curative treatments, Tom Isaacs (above), Sir Richard Nichols, Air Vice Marshal Michael Dicken and Sir David Jones set out to find a cure, focussing on research projects with the potential to slow, stop or reverse the progression of Parkinson’s.

 Since then, the charity they started has made significant progress in the quest for a cure.
-We have funded millions of pounds of research, made scientific discoveries, and opened new avenues of research.
-We’ve made enormous strides in involving people with Parkinson’s in research and given hope to many with the condition.
-Our innovative approach, which has led to collaborations with the world’s leading researchers and their inspirational work, combined with the active support of thousands of people living with Parkinson’s around the world, is bringing us closer to a cure for Parkinson’s.
+Cure Parkinson’s has funded millions of pounds of research, made scientific discoveries and opened new avenues of research.
+We’ve made enormous strides in involving people with Parkinson’s in research and given hope to many who are living with the disease.
+Our innovative approach – which has led to collaborations with the world’s leading researchers and their inspirational work, combined with the active support of thousands of people living with Parkinson’s around the world – is bringing us closer to a cure for Parkinson’s.

 Together, we will conquer Parkinson’s!
 “Tom Isaacs, late President & Co-founder of Cure Parkinson’s